 Many scientists are investigating the idea that some of the earliest signs of PD are found in the nerve cells that line the digestive tract.
-For example, in recent years, scientists have found toxic clumps of alpha-synuclein protein — the hallmark of Parkinson’s — in the gut of people who later developed the disease.
+For example, in recent years, scientists have found toxic clumps of A protein in the human brain that is associated with the development of Parkinson’s.
+It is the main component of Lewy bodies. protein — the hallmark of Parkinson’s — in the gut of people who later developed the disease.
 Additionally, early research suggests that the alpha-synuclein protein may spread through nerve cells from the intestines to the brain.

 Researchers led by Bojing Liu, M.Sc., at the Karolinska Institutet in Stockholm, Sweden, studied whether two medical procedures for treating ulcers — one that surgically cuts the nerve connection from the brain to the gut and another that partially cuts it — might decrease the risk of PD.
 Before the advent of new drugs, these surgeries were a common therapy for treating ulcers.